OpenFreeEnergy/openfe/docs/guide/setup/defining_protocols.rst

 .. _defining-protocols:

-Creating and using Protocols
+Protocols in OpenFE
 ============================

 A :class:`.Protocol` is a computational method for estimating the free energy difference between two chemical systems.

+Just as there are multiple possible methods for estimating free energy differences, there are multiple available ``Protocol``\s to choose from.

-Included in the ``openfe`` are the following common protocols:
+For example, included in the ``openfe`` package are the following:
    * :class:`.RelativeHybridTopologyProtocol`
    * :class:`.AbsoluteSolvationProtocol`
    * :class:`.PlainMDProtocol`

-For more information, see  :ref:`userguide_protocols`.

-The :class:`.Protocol` class is intended to be built upon to create new, custom protocols, and several are in development by the openfe development team as well as  external academic groups
+More protocols are in development, and a full list of available protocols can be found at :ref:`userguide_protocols`.

 Because :class:`.Protocol`\s share a common interface for how they are created and executed, it is relatively straightforward to try out a new method,